davcem/cpm-cytoscape/README.md

 __In Silico Modeling for Tumor Growth Visualization__

 A science project by
-F. Jeanquartier, C. Jean-Quartier, D. Cemernek, with the Holzinger Group, Research Unit HCI-KDD.
+F. Jeanquartier, C. Jean-Quartier, D. Cemernek and A. Holzinger with the Holzinger Group, Research Unit HCI-KDD.
 Get in contact with one of the developers via mail [f.jeanquartier[at]hci-kdd.org](mailto:f.jeanquartier[at]hci-kdd.org)

 <img src="img/cpm-cytoscape-with-line-chart-overlay.png" width="780" alt="The cpm-cytoscape webapp provides a ui for initialization and stepwise simulation computation.
 The left part shows the initialization, the right part the state after performing Monte Carlo step computations.
 A toggleable overlay is showing the traditional growth as line chart for comparing two different cell growth rates" />